Pulumi Stack Architecture

 )

 Retrieve outputs safely with pulumi stack output vpc_id --stack prod.
 Mock StackReference in tests to return dummy outputs and validate subnet creation logic.
-Use pytest parameterization to simulate missing or malformed cross-stack references.
-This ensures graceful degradation during pipeline execution.
+Use pytest parameterization to simulate missing or malformed cross-stack references to ensure graceful degradation during pipeline execution.

 Common Implementation Pitfalls